Flowx08/mlops/reports/README.md

 > Answer length: 50-100 words.
 > Answer:

-We used hydra to store all the hyperparameters for each experiment.
-When we wanted to run an experiment we would pass the filepath of the config.yaml that we wanted to use, to the training script as  follows:
+We made use of Hydra to store all the hyperparameters for each experiment.
+When we wanted to run an experiment we would pass the filepath of the config.yaml that we wanted to use to the training script as follows:
 ```
 python3 ./src/models/train_models.py train --config_file=./src/models/config.yaml
 ```